galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 {: .question}

 You may be familiar with the [UCSC Genome Browser](https://genome.ucsc.edu/) or another resource like it, and know that you can find the data there.
-With your data in hand, you're left with the question: "but how do I actually compute this?"
+With your data in hand, you are left with the question: "but how do I actually compute this?"
 There is really a straightforward answer: **Galaxy**.
 So let's try it...

 Browse to your favourite [Galaxy instance](https://galaxyproject.org/use/) and log in or register.
 The Galaxy interface consists of three main parts.
 The available tools are listed on the left, your analysis history is recorded on the right, and the central panel will show the home page, a tool form or some dataset content.